Why All Small and Medium Businesses Need Dark Web Monitoring

-Just like in surface web, there are several activities going on in the dark web.
+Just like on the surface web, there are several activities going on in the dark web.
 There are legitimate news sites, discussion groups, and resourceful publications there.
 At the same time, there are several illegal activities, just like on the surface web.
-There are cybercriminals involved in illegal drugs, child pornography, buying and selling of compromised personal and business information, and several other despicable activities.
-There are several illegal marketplaces where users trade in Bitcoins and other cryptocurrencies to avoid being traced.
+There are cyber criminals involved in illegal drugs, child pornography, buying and selling of compromised personal and business information, and several other despicable activities.
+There are several illegal marketplaces where users trade Bitcoins and other cryptocurrencies to avoid being traced.

 Why Small and Medium Businesses Should Be Concerned About the Dark Web